kuzzleio/kuzzle/doc/2/guides/getting-started/6-understand-application-development/index.md

 ```

 ::: warning
-These methods interact directly with Kuzzle API and internal modules and are therefore not available until the application has been started with the [Backend.start](/core/2/some-link) method.
+These methods interact directly with the Kuzzle API and with internal modules.
+Therefore they aren't available until the application has been started with the [Backend.start](/core/2/some-link) method.
 :::

 ### Embedded SDK